dancheah/Resume/data/resume.md

 * Worked on skill based routing service.
 Enable customer service to be more effective by routing customer contacts to the appropriate CS representative.
-* Did first port of Amazon codebase from Redhat 6.2 to 7.2
+* Did initial port of Amazon C/C++ codebase from Redhat 6.2 to 7.2
 * Implemented various use cases for an inhouse customer service web-based application.
 * Regular oncall rotation dealing with application's operational issues.